CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md

 ![Anomaly Detection Dashboard](/images/anomalydetection-dashboard.png)

-The Anomaly Detection Dashboard (under the ‘Govern’ menu) in Kubecost highlights any significant changes in your Kubernetes or cloud spend - helping you detect unexpected cost increases faster.
+The Anomaly Detection Dashboard (under the ‘Govern’ menu) in nOps highlights any significant changes in your Kubernetes or cloud spend - helping you detect unexpected cost increases faster.
 Detecting and remediating unexpected costs quickly helps teams save money, and is a key part of an effective cost governance strategy.
-This feature is available on all tiers of Kubecost and (along with the Forecasting feature) requires the Kubecost forecasting container (enabled by default).
+This feature is available on all tiers of nOps and (along with the Forecasting feature) requires the nOps forecasting container (enabled by default).

 If you aren’t interested in the Anomaly Detection or Forecasting features, the Forecasting container can be disabled by setting the Helm flag: